HugoTigre/roms-curator/docs/faq.md

   and by cross-checking rom metadata (`mame.xml`) with rom category (`catver.ini`) and info from the
-  [Online MAME rom database](http://adb.arcadeitalia.net/lista_mame.php) some edge cases and incorrect categorization was detected in `MAME Support File`.
+  [Online MAME rom database](http://adb.arcadeitalia.net/lista_mame.php) some edge cases and incorrect categorization were detected in `MAME Support File`.